cthoyt/cthoyt.github.io/_posts/2021-08-04-taming-chembl-sdf.md

 ---
 [ChEMBL](https://www.ebi.ac.uk/chembl) is easily the most useful database in a cheminformatician's toolbox, containing structural and activity information for millions of diverse compounds.
-In his recent blog post [Generalized Substructure Search](https://greglandrum.github.io/rdkit-blog/tutorial/substructure/2021/08/03/generalized-substructure-search.html), Greg Landrum highlighted some new features in RDKit that enable more advanced substructure queries.
-It started by loading molecules from the ChEMBL 29 SDF dump, but it featured a common issue that hampers reproducibility: a hard-coded file path to the ChEMBL data.
-This blog post is how to address this using [`chembl_downloader`](https://github.com/cthoyt/chembl_downloader) and make code using ChEMBL's SDF dump more reusable and reproducible.
+In his recent blog post, [Generalized Substructure Search](https://greglandrum.github.io/rdkit-blog/tutorial/substructure/2021/08/03/generalized-substructure-search.html), Greg Landrum highlighted some new RDKit features that enable more advanced substructure queries.
+It started by loading molecules from the ChEMBL 29 SDF dump, but it featured a common issue that hampers reproducibility: a hard-coded local file path to the ChEMBL data.
+This blog post is how to address this using [`chembl_downloader`](https://github.com/cthoyt/chembl-downloader) and make code using ChEMBL's SDF dump more reusable and reproducible.

 ## Getting Data Reproducibly